loic425/DeadOrAliveQuizz/README.md

     </a>
 </h1>

-Search and replace 'app_name', 'AppName' et 'APP_NAME' with your application name
+Search and replace 'doa_quizz', 'DeadOrAliveQuizz' et 'DOA_QUIZZ' with your application name

 Installation
 ------------